Leleat/Tiling-Assistant/GUIDE.md

 #### Favorite Layout

-The `Favorite Layout` is one single layout marked by the 'favorite button' from the list of (popup) layouts.
+The `Favorite Layout` is a layout (per monitor) marked by the 'favorite button' in the Panel Indicator.
 It can be used to have a fixed layout when you move a window around.
 The default `Favorite Layout Activator` is `Alt`.
 An example illustrates this feature clearly.

 ![](media/Guide_layouts3.gif)